QuentinRa/blog.quentinra.dev/games/_knowledge/index.md

 There are many tools and online resources that leverage the process of making a game, allowing independent developers to publish their games.
 They mostly use the [itch.io](https://itch.io/) platform.
 </div><div>

-Many projects are cancelled, especially games.
+Many projects are canceled, especially games.

 * 🕹️ Always have a working version for others to test it
 * 🗺️ Do the minimum first, don't try to do everything at once